timothyhull/breadpool-self-eval/docs/index.md

             - As a **front** IPR, I am, generally:

                 1. 7-10 feet in front of the pack, directly next to the inside boundary looking in non-derby direction when the pack is well-defined and managed by the rear IPR.
-                2. Ready to rapidly transition to a position where I am centered on the pack when the rear IPR moves to follow players in the rear engagement zone.
+                2. Ready to immediately transition to a position where I am centered on the pack when the rear IPR moves to follow players into the rear engagement zone.
                 3. Ready to move out of the path of both JRs and quickly recover my original position.
                 4. Ready to provide primary pack definition coverage for the rear IPR in the event they are not available at the start of a jam or become unavailable during a jam.
+                5. In position to observe illegal actions that create game impact.
+                6. In position to observe player positioning relative to the pivot line and inside boundary at the start of each jam.

             - As a **rear** IPR, I am, generally:

                 1. Centered on the pack when the pack is well-defined.
                 2. Ready to rapidly accelerate in non-derby direction to follow and remain even with players up to the trailing edge of the rear engagement zone.
                 3. Shifting slightly behind the rear wall when jammers approach, so I can observe contact to the rear wall.
-                4. Shifting slightly in front of the rear wall to observe for illegal blocking techniques that create game impact.
+                4. Shifting slightly in front of the rear wall to observe for illegal actions that create game impact.
                 5. Ready to move out of the path of both JRs and quickly recover my original position.
                 6. In position to observe player positioning relative to the jammer line and inside boundary at the start of each jam.